 By observing which genes are activated during the development of these different types of leaves, the research team was able to identify which alleles have been modified.
 In doing so, they were able to identify genes involved in producing the nectar that attracts their insect prey as well as the genes involved in producing the slippery waxy coating that keeps trapped insects from escaping.
 But they also found something even more interesting.

-Next, the team took a closer look at the digestive fluids produced by Cepholotus as well as many other unrelated carnivorous plant species from around the world.
-In doing so, the team made a startling discovery.
+By examining the digestive fluids produced by Cepholotus as well as many other unrelated carnivorous plant species from around the world, researchers made a startling discovery.
 They found that the genes involved in synthesizing the deadly digestive cocktails among these disparate lineages have a similar evolutionary origin.

 Although they are unrelated, the ability to digest insects seems to have its origins in defending plants against fungi.
 You have probably heard someone say that fungi are more similar to animals than they are plants.
 Well, the polymer that makes up the cell walls of fungi is the same polymer that makes up the exoskeleton of insects - chitin.
 By comparing the carnivorous plant genes to those of the model plant Arabidopsis, the team found that similar genes became active when plants were exposed to fungal pathogens.